 This section describes some of the terms used in this document.
-Additional power delivery term definitions are provided at the beginning of Chapter 11, Power Delivery.
+Additional power delivery term definitions are provided at the beginning of Chapter 12, Power Delivery.

 Term Description Aggressor A network that transmits a coupled signal to another network is called the aggressor network.
+Aggressor A network that transmits a coupled signal to another network is called the aggressor network.
 AGP Accelerated Graphics Port AGTL/AGTL+ Refers to processor bus signals that are implemented using either Assisted Gunning Transceiver Logic (AGTL+) or its lower voltage variant (AGTL), depending on which processor is being used.
 Bus Agent A component or group of components that, when combined, represent a single load on the AGTL+ bus.
 Crosstalk The reception on a victim network of a signal imposed by aggressor network(s) through inductive and capacitive coupling between the networks.
 Backward Crosstalk-coupling that creates a signal in a victim network that travels in the opposite direction as the aggressor's signal.
 Forward Crosstalk-coupling that creates a signal in a victim network that travels in the same direction as the aggressor's signal.
 Even Mode Crosstalk-coupling from single or multiple aggressors when all the aggressors switch in the same direction that the victim is switching.
 Odd Mode Crosstalk-coupling from single or multiple aggressors when all the aggressors switch in the opposite direction that the victim is switching.
-MCH Memory Controller Hub.
-A component of the Intel® 815P chipset platform for use with the Universal Socket 370 ICH Intel® 82801AA I/O Controller Hub component.
+GMCH Graphics and Memory Controller Hub.
+A component of the Intel [®] 815 chipset platform for use with the Universal Socket 370 ІСН Intel [®] 82801AA I/O Controller Hub component.
 ISI Inter-symbol interference is the effect of a previous signal (or transition) on the interconnect delay.
 For example, when a signal is transmitted down a line and the reflections due to the transition have not completely dissipated, the following data transition launched onto the bus is affected.
 ISI is dependent upon frequency, time delay of the line, and the reflection coefficient at the driver and receiver.
 ISI can impact both timing and signal integrity.
 Network Length The distance between agent 0 pins and the agent pins at the far end of the bus.